How you're paid

-If you live in a ‘full service’ area in Scotland and you’ve chosen to be paid twice monthly, you’ll receive 2 payments each month for your household.
+If you live in Scotland and you’ve chosen to be paid twice monthly, you’ll receive 2 payments each month for your household.

 Phone the Universal Credit helpline if you’re worried about getting access to this money.

-How often your employer pays you can affect your Universal Credit.
+How often you’re paid can affect your Universal Credit

 If you’re paid once a month on the same date and nothing changes in your earnings, then your Universal Credit amount should stay the same.

-This means your earnings might be too high for Universal Credit.
-You’ll be told if they are and whether you’ll need to reapply to continue to get Universal Credit.
+You’ll be told if your earnings are too high and whether you’ll need to reapply to continue to get Universal Credit.

 |How often you’re paid by your employer||The impact|